7 Best Timing Belts for Toyota Tundra: Durable Engine Protection

 Verdict A near–factory-quality complete timing kit for Toyota 3.4L V6 engines that bundles the water pump and seals to get a thorough, performance-minded timing job done right.

-- Complete kit includes timing belt, roller tensioner, idler, camshaft and crank seals, and water pump with gasket
+• Complete kit includes timing belt, tensioner, idler, cam and crank seals, water pump, gasket and ring so you can do the timing service and pump replacement in one visit

-- Some users note the belt or components lack factory alignment marks which can complicate installation for less experienced technicians
+• Some kits may not include timing alignment marks on parts, which can complicate installation for less experienced mechanics

 5. APSG Timing Belt Kit with Water Pump for 2000–2006 Toyota Tundra 4.7L